Piano Lessons Make Kids Smarter!

 experiment included four groups of preschoolers:

-received private piano/keyboard lessons; a second group
+one group received private piano/keyboard lessons; a

 computer lessons; and a fourth group received no training.